 TPG has been working with iris sensors since 2007.
 In 2012 the first IRMA MATRIX sensors were installed in vehicles.

-The entire TPG fleet of over 600 vehicles, consisting of buses, trolley buses and trams, is equipped with the iris Automatic Passenger Counting System (APC), about 20% of them with IRMA MATRIX technology.
+The entire TPG fleet of over 600 vehicles, consisting of buses, trolley buses and trams, is equipped with the iris system for Automatic Passenger Counting (APC), about 20% of them with IRMA MATRIX technology.

 12 of the 20 % are TOSA full electric articulated buses.